YaLTeR/niri/wiki/Configuration:-Window-Rules.md

 #### `title` and `app-id`

 These are regular expressions that should match anywhere in the window title and app ID respectively.
+You can read about the supported regular expression syntax [here](https://docs.rs/regex/latest/regex/#syntax).

 ```
 // Match windows with title containing "Mozilla Firefox",